Alaanor/beatlist/README.md

 # Feature

  - Create, edit, delete playlist.
- - Songs browser, ability to add and remove song to a playlist.
+ - Songs browser: ability to add and remove song to a playlist.
  - Should be compatible wherever you created your playlist.
  - Song are scanned from your BeatSaber installation path.
 I do not fetch for song online (yet?)